DataIntellectTech/TorQ/docs/dataaccess.md

 - Timebar parameter's intervals are too small.
 Time-bucket intervals must be greater than (or equal to) one nanosecond
 - Length of renamecolumns is too long
 - Dictionary keys need to be old column names

+Whilst other errors are also caught in `config/checkinputs.q`

+- Input dictionary must have keys of type 11h
+- Required parameters missing:{}
+- Invalid parameter present:{}
+- Input must be a dictionary
+- Parameter:{parameter} cannot be used in conjunction with parameter(s):{invalidpairs}
+- {} parameter(s) used more than once
+- Starttime parameter must be <= endtime parameter
+- Aggregations parameter key must be of type 11h - example:
+- Aggregations parameter values must be of type symbol - example:
+- First argument of timebar must be either -6h or -7h
+- Second argument of timebar must be of type -11h
+- Third argument of timebar must be have type -11h
+- Filters parameter key must be of type 11h - example:
+- Filters parameter values must be paired in the form (filter function;value(s)) or a list of three of the form (not;filter function;value(s)) - example:
+- Filters parameter values containing three elements must have the first element being the not keyword - example
+- Allowed operators are: =, <, >, <=, >=, in, within, like.
+The last three may be preceeded with 'not' e.g. (not within;80 100)
+- The 'not' keyword may only preceed the operators within, in and like.
+- (not)within statements within the filter parameter must contain exatly two values associated with it - example:
+- The use of inequalities in the filter parameter warrants only one value
+- The use of equalities in the filter parameter warrants only one value - example:
+- Ordering parameter must contain pairs of symbols as its input - example:
+- Ordering parameter's values must be paired in the form (direction;column) - example:
+- The first item in each of the ordering parameter's pairs must be either `asc or `desc - example:
+- Ordering parameter vague.
+Ordering by a column that aggregated more than once
+- Ordering parameter contains column that is not defined by aggregations, grouping or timebar parameter

 **Developer's Footnote**